megatronhack/CS-Projects/Snake_Qlearning/readme.md

-AI term project learns how to play snake game
+AI term project: Learn how to play the snake game
 ================================

 The solution uses Reinforcement Learning (Q-learning) approach.